LemLib/LemLib/docs/index.md

 # Documentation Home

 Welcome to the documentation for LemLib!
-This site contains everything you'd need to use to use or contribute to the LemLib template.
+This site contains everything you'd need to use to use or contribute to LemLib.

 If you're new to LemLib, and are looking for an introduction, check out the introductory [tutorials](./tutorials/1_getting_started.md).